Background pattern

 Endoscopic Spray Set 360 with Snaplock

-Endoscopic Spray Set 360 with anchoring
+Endoscopic Spray Set 360 with anchor

 Replaceable tip

-When spraying TISSEEL, and due to the possibility of gas embolism (air or gas), monitor changes in blood pressure, pulse, oxygen saturationand CO2 levels at the end of exhalation (see section 2).
+Whenever TISSEEL is sprayed, and due to the possibility of gas embolism (air or gas), changes in blood pressure, pulse, oxygen saturation, andCO2level at the end of expiration (see section 2) should be monitored.

-In clinical trials, individual doses of 4 to 20mlwere administered.You may need to apply larger volumes in some procedures (e.g., liver injuries or sealing large burn surfaces).
+In clinical trials, individual doses of 4 to 20 ml were administered.
+Larger volumes may be necessary in some procedures (e.g., liver lesions or sealing of large burned surfaces).

-When applying TISSEEL with aspray device,the same amount will be sufficient to coverconsiderably larger areas.
+When applying TISSEEL with a spray device, the same amount will be sufficient to cover considerably larger areas.

-To avoid excessive granulation tissue formation and to ensure gradual degradation of the fibrin adhesive, only a thin layer of TISSEEL should be applied.
+To avoid excessive granulation tissue formation and to ensure gradual degradation of the fibrin tissue adhesive, only a thin layer of TISSEEL should be applied.

-If you use more TISSEELthan you should
+If you use more TISSEEL than you should

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 Children